European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-java.md

 - Generating EUID advertising tokens
 - Refreshing EUID advertising tokens
+- Decrypting EUID tokens to access the raw EUIDs

 :::note
 This SDK is valid for UID2 and EUID.
 Some of the code naming and URLs are labelled as UID2.
 These apply equally to EUID.